 The aim of this chapter is to introduce you to our way of work in regards to the software implementation cycle.
 This is a core task you need to understand when working with us.
 We use a pull-request cycle much the same as how Github uses pull-requests to build Github.

 After this chapter you will be able to:

 - Be able to work with us in a team, ask for help, and do a peer review.

 Why pull requests.

 We use a pull request based workflow, which means that we create pull requests for every piece of code we add to our code base.
 This can be features, bugs or overhaul refactorings.
 The benefit of this approach is that all code changes are isolated, easy to detect and manipulate in git history and visible to others.
-After that code has been tested in isolation we merge it into the main branch.
+After that code has been tested in isolation we merge it into the master branch.
 Where people start branching of and start building new pull requests.

 We use pull requests to:

 - Develop features seperately from our master stable branch

 - Keep track of different features in progress before merging it back to the master codebase.

 We use pull requests as an implementation and means of communication.